sandeshrajbhandari/scripts-vault/web-scraping2/README.md

 https://flaviocopes.com/puppeteer-scraping/#:~:text=Here%E2%80%99s%20the%20full%20source%20code%3A

 end goal is to output a csv or json file to use in webapps or wordpress sites for portfolio.

+## commit : real estate site scrape script changed, multipage support
+- changed scrape-property script and added multpage script for iterating over many pages.
+- error for area assignment when land area is missing from an item.
+-